print logo

 Example of research projects:

-A Centre staff member co-ordinates the Childwatch International thematic study groups on Citizenship and Nation Building, and Children and the Law, and also contributes to the Childwatch Rural Childhood project.
+Centre staff have co-led or contributed to the following Childwatch International thematic study groups on Citizenship and Nation Building, Children and the Law, Rural Childhood and Ethical Research Involving Children.

 Contact Details: